ugoertz/kombilo/doc/manual.rst

 game list and pressing *s*.

+.. _export-search-results:

 Export search results
 ---------------------

-If you want to save some information on a pattern search, you can use the 'Export search results' function in the File menu.
+If you want to save some information on a pattern search, you can use the 'Export search results' function in the Database menu.
 This will open a new window with a very simple text editor.
 It will contain the search pattern, the search pattern with the continuations, some statistical information on the search, and the number of hits in each database.

 You can edit the information and in the end save the text to a file.
 I would be interested in hearing your opinion if other